 From here the track is at its best.
 Open and clear, with filtered views through the trees.
 In places the original dry stone walls supporting the track are still clearly visible, and in very good condition.
 Several small waterfalls come in, the most impressive being Lindeman Falls.

 When you get to the lower drop of Gordon Falls the track goes behind the waterfall through a lush little grotto that is surprisingly dry.
 Just beyond is the scar of a large landslip below Microstrobos Falls which provides an opening in the tree canopy and gives the best look at the falls.

 I wish I could have seen the lower drop of Leura Falls as Charles Lindeman did.
 It is a stunning sight, but unfortunately it was previously used to run the old sewer system down, so as well as concrete and pipes, there is still a residual odour.
 The creek is also littered with rubbish including large drums, cables, tennis balls and other oddities.
-It seems odd that National Parks haven’t made the effort to clean it up and run a short track to the base of the falls.
+It seems strange that National Parks haven’t made the effort to clean it up and run a short track to the base of these very pretty falls.